v-research/website/solutions.md

 <div class="row b-cont-margin">
     <h3 class="w-100"> Purchase Options </h3>
     <p class="b-cont-margin">
-        Our purchase options will be made available soon, in the meantime contact us via email <a href="mailto: info@v-research.it" target="blank"> info@v-research.it </a> for a quote.
+        Our purchase options will be made available soon, please contact us via email <a href="mailto: info@v-research.it" target="blank"> info@v-research.it </a> for a quote.
     </p>
 </div>